 Our day nursery staff will support your child’s learning and development.

-We are proud to be two award-winning nurseries in Bishopston and Ashley Down, Bristol.
+We are proud to offer two home from home style nurseries in Bishopston and Ashley Down, Bristol.
 Ashgrove Park is rated OUTSTANDING by OFSTED (July 2019) and Clyde House is is rated ‘GOOD’ with Outstanding (December 2016).
 You can read the reports here.

 We aim to provide a stimulating, spacious and secure ‘home-from-home’ environment inside and out.
 This encourages our children to develop skills in the seven areas of learning as set out in the Early Years Foundation Stage: